Cricket: Central Districts batsman breaks 136-year record

 Schmulian continued to plunder, with 31 fours and three sixes, and when reaching 176 he broke the record for the biggest century on debut, passing George Watson, who made 175 for Canterbury in 1881.

-He eventually fell two balls after bringing up 200, but thanks to his knock, CD are out of trouble and well on track for all four first-innings batting points.
+He eventually fell two balls after bringing up 200, and CD later declared at 313-7, 126 runs behind on the first innings.